shannaniggans/Fancy-Forensics-Website/content/posts/2023-11-05-SRUM_forensics.md

 1. You're called in for an urgent incident, only to discover it happened a month ago.
 2. The local IT admin attempted IR before you, leaving a trail of questions.
 3. There are no event logs to work with.

+On one hand it’s easy enough to know which systems had ransomware deployed on it, but what about scoping those systems that had mimikatz or other applications or malware installed by an attacker on it?
+Or what about finding out what else an attacker may have run while they were logged onto the system, what if they installed TeamViewer somewhere and have a backdoor back onto the network the minute you think you have recovered?

+Scoping an incident is essential in order to fully understand the impact of the incident and ensure that mitigation and recovery strategies have a greater chance of success.

 ![War story problem solving](../images/SRUM_8.png)